cosmicjs/blocks/README.md

 # Blocks

 Blocks are data infused components for building Cosmic powered websites and apps.
-With Blocks, you can build data-powered, optimized, and performant Cosmic websites and apps faster than starting from scratch.
+Use Blocks to build data-powered, optimized, and performant content powered website features such as landing pages, blogs, image galleries, events, and more.

 ## Get started